MyNameIsNeXTSTEP/jse-domh/README.md

 - The idea is about to implement it as assembly like insctructions or objectionary like composition structure, then return a read to go vanilla JS script

 Seems to me to be something like:
+(How much is this necessary and in what form, for what tasks - this question is still not completely clear)*

 1.
 ```